Blessed are the Dead in the Lord – Part #1

 Adam and Eve settled in a Garden called Eden as stewards.
-The Lord God commanded them, “You are free to eat from any tree in the garden; but you must not eat from the knowledge of good and evil, for when you eat of it you will surely die” (Gen. 2:15-117).
-The couple ate and they died; but God loved man and promised, “I will ransom them from the power of Sheol; I will free them from death.
+The Lord God commanded them, “You are free to eat from any tree in the garden; but you must not eat from the knowledge of good and evil, for when you eat of it you will surely die” (Genesis 2:15-117).
+The couple ate and they died, but God loved man and promised, “I will ransom them from the power of Sheol; I will free them from death.
 Where, O death, are your plagues?
-Where, O Sheol is your destruction” (Hos.
-13:14)?
+Where, O Sheol is your destruction” (Hosea 13:14)?
 In this study, I am looking at death as a blessing and not as a curse.

 We blame Adam and Eve for causing death to become a terminator of all life on earth.
 Suppose the couple had not eaten the poison and kept on living, what would the world look like without death?
 Think of man living forever without rebirth, no children or young people, middle aged and seniors.
 More than that, think of man stuck on this earth without redemption.
 Could it be that the first couple made the right choice?
 I am at a time in my life where aging and aching from physical handicaps and medical deficiencies begin to look at death as a welcome option.
 There are times when our earthly body craves to be delivered from pain and suffering and from being a burden on our loved ones.
 Death is a deliverer from all earthly and physical entrapments and for that reason it is a blessing.
-Death is also the gate into a world where the soul or spirit returns to its Maker.
+Death is also the gate into a world where the soul and spirit returns to its Maker.

 The Book of Revelation mentions a second death when the souls that have followed the devil and their names do not show up in the book of life are forever expelled from the Creator’ s presence to a place prepared for the devil and his angels.
 The place is called, “the lake of fire.”
 And, it is the final destination for Satan and his beasts (false gods), his prophet (false Christ), his Hades (Satan’s world or place of the dead), and death (Satan’s power over physical life on earth).
 It is identical with hell and is similar to Gahanna (a place of torture), the burning dump outside Jerusalem.
 Jesus gave us a glimpse of hell in the Parable of The Rich Man and Lazarus.
 “The poor man died and was carried by the angels to Abraham’s bosom.
 The rich man also died and was buried.
 And in Hades, being in torment, he lifted up his eyes and saw Abraham far off and Lazarus in his bosom.
-And he called out, ‘Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue; for I am in anguish in this flame’” (Lk.
-16:22-24).
+And he called out, ‘Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue; for I am in anguish in this flame'” (Luke 16:22-24).

 Hades (Greek) or Sheol (Hebrew) is the abode of the dead and it is divided into two parts.
 The rich man is in the place of punishment and Abraham and Lazarus are in that part that is similar to Paradise, where Jesus took the thief with Him, who died with Jesus.
 Abraham and Lazarus are enjoying the comfortable rest and await the resurrection when their deeds will be looked at and will be rewarded.
 This is the place, where Jesus went to preach to the souls during his state in Sheol before His resurrection.
 It is also the place, where the dead rest that died in the Lord.
 Sheol or Paradise is not the final destination, or the new world yet to come.
 The ancients, and especially the Hebrews, believed that the soul continued to live after it separated from the body.
 This earthly life is not the only or final existence.
 It is only a time of preparation for eternity or “the forever.”
 Our earthly life is but, “a mist that appears for a short time and then vanishes.”
 Yet, it is the only and most important life when man can prove himself to God, to men, and to himself.
 Woe to any person, who denies another person the right to prove him or herself, a time where the soul can decide where it wants to spend eternity.